 The BRAKE light normally comes on when you turn the ignition key to the ON or START position to verify that the indicator bulb is working.
-If the light stays on or comes on when the engine is running and after you have released the parking brake fully, have the hydraulic brake system serviced.
+If the light stays on or comes on when the engine is running and after you have released the parking brake fully, check the brake fluid.